Country(ies): Jordan

 None

-Upon entering Petra, the valley opens up, revealing tombs carved into the cliffs on either side.
-You will also catch sight of the ruins of the Roman amphitheatre and colonnaded streets.
-Continuing through the ancient city, we will eventually reach the Khazneh (Treasury), arguably Petra’s most iconic monument.
+Once you're in Petra, the valley opens up to reveal tombs carved into the rock on both sides.
+You'll get a glimpse of the ruined Roman amphitheatre and colonnaded streets as we continue through the ancient city.
+Our path will eventually lead us to the Khazneh (Treasury), arguably Petra's most familiar and iconic monument.

 OVERNIGHT: